-Alpha and beta are the most imperative weapons in the arsenal of a trader in measuring risk, yet they are seldom
+Alpha and beta are the most imperative weapon in the arsenal of a traer in measuring risk, yet they are seldom

-discussed and inculcated in investment decisions by people who advise in investments and people who invest in investment products like mutual funds, shares, and ETFs.
+Discussed and inculcated in investment decisions by people who advise in investments and people who invest in investment product like mutual funds, shares and ETFs.

 But fret not!
 After reading this blog post, your perception of risk measurement will not remain the same!

-But completely un-prescient of the future, on a World Cup final match-day, green top completely alters the pre-tailored pitch, result being, the entire team fails except 1 player.
+But completely un-prescient of the future, on a world Cup final match-day, green top completel alters the pre-tailored pitch, result being, the entire team fail except 1 player.
 And who is that player?
 The very famous Alpha de Niro.
 And why does he perform better than the rest?
 Because he has the experience of playing on all pitches – good or bad.

-The tailor-made a pitch here is beta, like the sea on which all ships sail.
-When the beta is favorable, it is like the rising tide that raises all the ships.
+The tailor-made a pitch here is beta, like the sea on which all ships sail. when the beta is favorable, it is like the rising tide that raises all the ships.
 But at times, when it is unfavorable like a storm ravaging the sea, it will tear apart and sink most ships.
 Only a few ships will weather the storm and survive.
-The ships that stand the test will have some unique quality, build, captain, some new tech etc. This unique property is its alpha.
+The ships that stan the test will have some unique quality, build, captain, some new tech etch.
+This unique property is its alpha.
 Similarly, Alpha de Niro in the above analogy has alpha!